Maple Leafs at Blue Jackets | NHL.com

 Martin Jones

-Injured: John Klingberg (hip), Mark Giordano (broken finger), Joseph Woll (lower body), Ryan Reaves (lower body)
+Injured: John Klingberg (hip), Joseph Woll (lower body), Ryan Reaves (lower body)

 Blue Jackets projected lineup